-Note: This hack works on most of newly ADSL, ADSL2+, ADSL2+M routers.
+Note: This hack works on most new ADSL, ADSL2 , ADSL2 M routers.

 The http port is open and that is why we are able to access the administration page from http://192.168.1.1/

-But apart from http the telnet port is also open.
-So why not try connecting to it.
+But apart from http, the telnet port is also open.
+Let’s try connecting to it.

-What next… type in the help command and hit enter.
-It will list the supported commands somewhat like this
+Next, type in the help command and hit enter.
+It will list the supported commands, similar to this

-Some of these are the common terminal commands on linux. ps, pwd, ping, cat etc. So lets see the current working directory using pwd.
+Some of these are the common terminal commands on linux, like ps, pwd, ping and cat.
+Let’s see the current working directory using pwd.

-So we are in the root directory of the filesystem.
-The ls command is not available.
-So we have to use another trick to list the directories.
+We are in the root directory of the file system.
+The command is not available.
+So, we have to use another trick to list the directories.
 And the trick is echo *

-bin dev etc images lib linuxrc mnt proc sbin usr var webs >
+> echo * bin dev etc images lib linuxrc mnt proc sbin usr var webs >

-Cool!
-Now those directories are found on any linux system like Ubuntu, Fedora etc.
+Now those directories are found on any linux system like Ubuntu and Fedora.

-You might next want to see the password file /etc/passwd.
+Next, you might want to see the password file /etc/passwd.
 The cat command is available and can be used for this.

 The above shell can be improved by running the sh command.

-So now we get a BusyBox shell.
-Once again we can type the help command to see what all is available.
+Now we get a BusyBox shell.
+Once again we can type the help command to see what is available.

-This time we have a few additional commands available, like cd, mkdir, date, eval, exec etc and even mount.
+This time we have a few additional commands available, like cd, mkdir, date, eval and exec.